utshomax/postman-docs/src/pages/docs/getting-started/installation/postman-account.md

 Select **Stay signed in** if you want to remain signed in until you are inactive for 30 days before being asked to re-authenticate.
 Clear this checkbox if you don't want to remain signed in on the computer you're working on.
 Note that Postman will prompt you to sign in again after 30 minutes.

-> Your team may have set up a session expiry duration for all team members.
+> Your team may have set up a maximum session duration for all team members.
 In that case, sessions will be revoked based on the team setting.

 If you've set up [two-factor authentication](#setting-up-two-factor-authentication) (2FA), Postman will prompt you to enter the verification code from your authenticator app and select **Verify**.